nous-clawds4/tapestry-cli/docs/node-types/core-nodes-graph.md

 ## Example of a Core Nodes Graph

-This example is the Core Nodes Graph for the concept of `coffee houses`.
+- the Core Nodes Graph for the concept of `coffee houses`

 It is one of the `core nodes` for the concept of `coffee houses`.